RayanAlim/Datallite/README.md

 Complete clean dataset: Schools-with-lat-long.csv

 # Contact

+Check out our other repo https://github.com/raphaelletseng/datallite-site, and [site in progress](https://raphaelletseng.github.io/datallite-site/).

 ## Reach out to learn more
 Contact our team with any inquiries through our email, datallite.ai@gmail.com.